 Because of the steep odds associated with them, we recommend trading lightly with parlays.

 A lot of the most successful sports bettors will stick to the betting options with just two outcomes to choose from, each with roughly a 50% chance of cashing.
 For example, picking which team will cover a point spread is generally a better wager than something like who will win the American League pennant in baseball.
 With more outcomes, there is likely to be a higher payout, but safer plays like the point spread and total are much more likely to be profitable in the long run.

 Live betting can be a thrilling way to bet on sports.
-Once MA sports betting is live, the top Massachusetts sportsbook apps will allow bettors to pull out their phones and bet on a game as it is happening live.
+This form of betting at the top Massachusetts sportsbook apps allows bettors to pull out their phones and bet on games as they’re happening live.
 So even if you happen to miss the start of the game, there is no need to worry.

 Until recently, Las Vegas — and more broadly the state of Nevada — was one of the only places to legally bet on sports in the United States.
 Oddsmakers from Vegas would put out the numbers, and bettors in the area could enter a physical sportsbook and place wagers.

 Now, things have changed.
 There is much more competition in the US legal sports betting market, and you can find legitimate and competitive odds in other states across the country.
 Depending on betting action and line movement, the odds at online sportsbooks in your state may differ slightly one way or the other from the ones in Vegas, but one isn’t inherently better than the other.

 Overall, it is a good thing that bettors have more options when sports betting.